 Zen 2 design is reportedly complete at this point, and it "improves on Zen in multiple dimensions" according to AMD.
 And the Zen 3 is "on track," as well.
 AMD could be primed to shake up the CPU industry all over again with the Zen 2, but that's not what we'll see this year: Zen+ is what's powering the Ryzen 2nd Gen chips.

-Even so, there's plenty of reason to get excited for the Ryzen 2nd Generation CPUs, especially if you are (or will be) in the market for a new or upgraded PC in 2018.
-Now that Intel is on the defensive, though, we'll see whether AMD is able to repeat its surprising feat from last year.
+Even so, there's plenty of reason to be excited for the Ryzen 2nd Generation chips, especially if you’re in the market for a PC upgrade this year.
+And, even with Intel on the defensive, it’s safe to say that AMD knocked it out of the park.